-- Develop the skills and knowledge to work safely in the lab/shop environment. - Demonstrate critical thinking, technical and information skills. - Act responsibly as an individual and as a member of a team or group in a workplace environment. - Demonstrate the ability to diagnose and successfully repair automotive, electrical, mechanical, and computer controlled systems. - Develop entry-level skills and knowledge for employment in the automotive industry.

-Develop the knowledge and skills necessary to take ASE examinations in the eight automotive specialty areas.
+- Develop the skills and knowledge to work safely in the lab/shop environment. - Demonstrate critical thinking, technical and information skills. - Demonstrate professional conduct as an individual and as a member of a group in a workplace environment. - Demonstrate the ability to correctly diagnose and perform quality repairs on each of the vehicle's mechanical and electrical systems. - Develop entry-level skills and knowledge for employment in the automotive industry. - Develop the knowledge and skills necessary to earn ASE certification in the eight specialty areas of Automobile Technician.

-Please apply at Enrollment Services.
+Program entry begins with an application through Enrollment Services.
 Students may enter the Automotive Technology program at the beginning of Fall quarter.
 Prior to fall quarter entry, students must pass ENGL 99 with a grade of C or better, or have tested into college-level English.
 Students may register for fall quarter classes prior to meeting the entry requirements, but passing ENGL 99 must be completed prior to the start of fall quarter.
-Advanced standing may be requested for prior education or experience.
+Advanced standing may be requested for prior education or experience